Vitaefinis/esp8266-restclient/README.md

 RestClient client = RestClient("192.168.1.50",5000);
 ```

+#### SSL verification is disabled in this fork.
+Use only when testing/data is not sensitive and SSL fingerprint is causing problems.
+Not mean for production use.

 Use a local IP, an explicit port to an SSL site and (must include the 1 to turn on SSL):
 ```c++
 RestClient client = RestClient("www.kudoso.com",443, 1);